 PGY2 AND PGY3 YEARS

-During the PGY2 and PGY3 years, all residents alternate 2 months of inpatient or emergency department experience with 2 months of ambulatory/elective or research experience.
+During the PGY2 and PGY3 years, all residents alternate every other month of inpatient or emergency department experience with one month of ambulatory/elective or research experience.
 Thus, the program offers residents the flexibility to select at least 12 of 36 months based upon their track and specific interests.
 Every attempt is made to tailor all clinical experiences to a resident's educational needs and career goals.
 A key overriding goal is to provide each resident with a smaller group within the large program as a way of facilitating mentoring and career development.
 Regardless of the track through which a resident enters the program, each resident is provided with the guidance and training opportunities needed to succeed in any facet of internal medicine.

 As with the intern year schedule, residents' schedules and specifics may change.
 Listed below are current examples of rotations for these years: